The collection of Solomon’s 375 proverbs continues.

 seeks knowledge.
 Intelligent people seek out more knowledge.

 gift makes room.
-God’s gifts to the individual might bring about success and fulfillment.
+The gifts of the LORD God to the individual can bring success and fulfillment.

 pleads his cause.
 This is addressing lawsuits.